PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * experience_orb
    - **default**: -1
-   - **description**: Limits the number of experience orbs that are saved/loaded per chunks A value of -1 disables this limit
+   - **description**: Limits the number of experience orbs that are saved/loaded per chunks.
+A value of -1 disables this limit

 * snowball
    - **default**: -1